-Supply of this form of paraphernalia
+Supply of drugs paraphernalia

 What does the law now say?

-Following the amendment of section 9(a) the following people can provide certain paraphernalia when acting in their proper capacity:
+Following the amendment of section 9(a), the following people can provide certain paraphernalia when acting in their proper capacity:

-A person employed or engaged in the lawful provision of drug treatment services
+- A person employed or engaged in the lawful provision of drug treatment services

 What paraphernalia can they supply?

-utensils for the preparation of a controlled drug
+- Utensils for the preparation of a controlled drug

-ampoules of water for injection, only when supplied or offered for supply in accordance with the Medicines Act 1968
+- Ampoules of water for injection, only when supplied or offered for supply in accordance with the Medicines Act 1968

 Needle exchanges provide drugs counselling and exchange facilities where sterile equipment can be accessed.
 Health care professionals and others lawfully employed or engaged in providing drug treatment services can supply the above drugs paraphernalia without committing an offence under the Act.